Frederick R Carrick, DC, PhD, MS-HPEd

 - 25-neurology hours towards the ACFN Neurology Fellowship

-- LIFETIME access to the On-Demand recording of the module.
+- All-Access to the On-Demand recording of the module.

 - 3 months of unlimited access to Medline upon completion of the module